pow-auth/pow/lib/extensions/email_confirmation/README.md

 <% end %>
 ```

+### Routes

+The `PowEmailConfirmation.Phoenix.Routes.after_halted_registration_path/1` and `PowEmailConfirmation.Phoenix.Routes.after_halted_sign_in_path/1` routes are used when halting unconfirmed e-mails registration and sign in.
+These can be overridden in your custom `MyAppWeb.Pow.Routes` module.

 ## Prevent persistent session sign in

 To prevent that `PowPeristentSession` creates a new persistent session when the email hasn't been confirmed, `PowEmailConfirmation` should be placed first in the extensions list.
 It'll halt the connection.